This is an onsite edited excerpt of the G|O Briefing newsletter

 “The inadequate coordination between the agencies and the very poor equipment in the camps could leave the refugees even more vulnerable to the virus.”

-Today, Carron and O’Keeffe are afraid that if and when it does, “the inadequate coordination between the agencies and the very poor equipment in camps could leave the refugees even more vulnerable to the virus.”
+Today, Carron and O’Keeffe fear that if and when it does, “the inadequate coordination between the agencies and the very poor equipment in camps could leave the refugees even more vulnerable to the virus.”
 Blending passion and dispassionate research, they are particularly worried about the lack of trust that has been growing over the years between the humanitarian agencies and the refugees and the reluctance of those agencies to support initiatives led by the refugees.
 It is not new for them: “The coronavirus crisis has exacerbated everything and laid bare the systemic dysfunctions that we are witnessing in our work.”

-In the summer of 1984, reviewing William Shawcross’ just-published book 'The Quality of Mercy', a close and unsparing examination of the performance of the international relief agencies in Cambodia, American essayist Roger Rosenblatt wrote, “The underlying question the book poses is whether or not the nations of the world that support these agencies genuinely are concerned about those in need or peril, or whether these humanitarian institutions have instead assumed a merely formal and dutiful burden, subject to pressures from conflicting powers.
+In the summer of 1984, reviewing William Shawcross’ just-published book 'The Quality of Mercy,' a close and unsparing examination of the performance of the international relief agencies in Cambodia, American essayist Roger Rosenblatt wrote, “The underlying question the book poses is whether or not the nations of the world that support these agencies genuinely are concerned about those in need or peril, or whether these humanitarian institutions have instead assumed a merely formal and dutiful burden, subject to pressures from conflicting powers.
 What Mr. Shawcross shows is how acts of care, almost as much as carelessness, can do accidental damage in a politically precarious situation.”

 The co-authors fully recognize the achievements of the agencies they observe.
 “These are very complex issues.
 For instance, national policies and legislations have a determining impact on what the relief agencies can do.
 Clearly, we understand now is not the time, though, to address long terms issues.
 The emergency is at hand.
-But we do believe the bottom-up approach that we have developed at InZone, genuinely supporting and collaborating with the refugees themselves to find solutions that work best for them, is the key to ensuring the best response to the coronavirus crisis and a rethinking of the humanitarian system.”
+But we believe the bottom-up approach that we have developed at InZone, genuinely supporting and collaborating with the refugees themselves to find solutions that work best for them, is the key to ensuring the best response to the coronavirus crisis and a rethinking of the humanitarian system.”